-Scientists find mechanism that triggers immune responses to DNADecember 21st, 2012 in Medical research /
+Scientists find mechanism that triggers immune responses to DNADecember 21, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Free-floating pieces of DNA in a cell's watery interior can mean bad things: invading viruses, bacteria, or parasites, ruptured cellular membranes, or disease.
 Genetic material is meant to be contained in a cell's nucleus or key organelles, and when it's loose, it's a sign for the immune system that something is wrong.
 Now, Howard Hughes Medical Institute scientists have discovered the molecular pathway responsible for detecting loose bits of DNA outside a cell's nucleus in the cytosol and setting off the resulting immune reaction.

 The findings, published December 20, 2012, in two papers in the journal Science, could lead to treatments for autoimmune diseases such as lupus, in which ongoing immune reactions are often set off by loose pieces of DNA.

 The cytosol of a cell is often passed over, its importance seemingly dwarfed by other parts of a cell.
 But in fact, says HHMI investigator Zhijian "James" Chen of the University of Texas Southwestern Medical Center, every molecule in the cytosol is carefully controlled and invaders are not welcome.

 "The cytosol has to be very clean," says Chen.
 "If DNA gets in, that is actually very dangerous to cells."